lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 God's will/truth is like a tree.
 The roots of the tree went deep.
 The law is like roots, Jesus is like fruit.
 Without roots, there will not be fruits.

-Point #3: the structure in chapter 3.
+Point #3: the parallelism structure in chapter 3.